Miscellaneous Reviews Festivals Lists Etc

 out of

-About the DVD: Sony Pictures Home Entertainment presents each of these titles with anamorphic transfers and a bevy of bonus trailers, while The Cave, The Exorcism of Emily Rose, and Into the Blue come armed with a handful of bonus features (including commentaries, featurettes, etc).
+About the DVD: Sony Pictures Home Entertainment presents each of these titles with anamorphic transfers and a bevy of bonus trailers, while The Cave comes armed with a handful of bonus features (including commentaries, featurettes, etc).

 © David Nusair